How to Save a Tree

 Our advocacy is to mobilize, collaborate, and lift up people who protect and improve our urban forest.
 Together, we can:

 In the United States, 80% of our population lives in urban areas.
 Metro Atlanta ranks in the top 10 most populated metropolitan areas in the country, and our economy is the 10th largest in the U.S. By the year 2040, the Metro Atlanta population is expected to reach 8 million, and the City of Atlanta’s will more than double to 1.2 million.

 As we grow, we can thrive.
 We can commit to smart growth that creates a healthy urban ecosystem for all of us.
 Trees are a proven solution to mitigate climate change, increase local resiliency, and improve quality of life.

 Let your elected officials and community leaders know that you care about the trees in our city.
 The Canopy Pledge is endorsed by the Atlanta Canopy Alliance, a group of local nonprofits dedicated to enhancing and preserving Atlanta’s tree canopy through education, advocacy and other collective efforts.
-Current members include Atlanta Audubon Society.
-The Conservation Fund, Georgia Conservancy, The Nature Conservancy, Park Pride, Trees Atlanta and West Atlanta Watershed Alliance.Sign the Pledge
+Current members include Atlanta Audubon Society, The Conservation Fund, Georgia Conservancy, The Nature Conservancy, Park Pride, Trees Atlanta, The Trust for Public Land, and West Atlanta Watershed Alliance.Sign the Pledge